SanRaph/drohealthapiassessment/README.md

 ```

 * [x] Updating of Cycle (Authorization)
 The registered user can create a cycle by making a PUT request to the address below and with a payload in json format which will update user information.
-A sample also has been provided below
-Note: This endpoint also requires Token Authentication.
-The generated token in the LOGIN endpoint needs to be passed into the headers in the format also described below
+PS: This endpoint also requires Token Authentication.
+Follow as shown above.
 Endpoint

 ```Python